 - Strong commitment to sustainability and the societal transformations needed to effectively address the pressing issues of climate disruption.

-Interested faculty should submit a letter of interest to the Equity, Inclusion and Sustainability Office describing special qualifications and providing other relevant information no later than May 15, 2019.
+Interested faculty should submit a letter of interest to the Equity, Inclusion, and Sustainability Office by emailing YeVonne Allen, describing special qualifications and providing other relevant information no later than Sept.
+20, 2021.
 Administrative faculty must include a documented plan for separation of the additional assignment work from regular work time.